proxmox/proxmox-backup/docs/introduction.rst

    modern hardware.
 In addition to client-side encryption, all data is transferred via a secure TLS connection.

+:Tape backup: For long-term archiving of data, Proxmox Backup Server also provides extensive support for backing up to tape and managing tape libraries.

 :Web interface: Manage the Proxmox Backup Server with the integrated, web-based user interface.